 Author: Kundan Vishwakarma

-Kundan is a Senior Consultant – SAP – at Knack Systems with over 7.5 years of experience in SAP SD.
+Kundan is a Managing Consultant – SAP – at Knack Systems with over 7.5 years of experience in SAP SD.
 He has rich experience in delivering creative business solutions and guiding his clients on Best Business Practices.
 Kundan has worked extensively at different levels and served roles such as Team Lead, Subject Matter Expert, and Senior Functional Consultant.